top of page

 Boundary confirmation

-The good news is that those encroachments are an accepted historical condition that usually presents no issue, as long as the property boundaries are confirmed by adjacent property owners.
+In Kyoto, those encroachments are usually accepted as historical condition.
+As such they would not present issues, as long as the property boundaries are confirmed by the adjacent owners.

-But what if the some of the boundaries of the property you must buy are not confirmed?
-Oftentimes the boundary issue can be worked out by your cooperativeness along with the help from your Land & House Investigator who would mediate between you and the neighbor(s).
+But what if they are not confirmed?
+Oftentimes it can be still worked out by your cooperativeness along with the help from your Land & House Investigator who would mediate between you and the neighbor(s).

 What Architects can do to help

 In all cases it is crucial to share the property boundary information in entirety with your architect upfront so as not to worsen the issues down the road.
-Better yet, before deciding on a property to renovate, you might want to take advantage of your architect's evaluative comments based on property document review and on-site non-invasive visual inspections.
+Better yet, before deciding on a property to renovate, take advantage of your architect's evaluative comments based on property document review and on-site non-invasive visual inspections.

 bottom of page